djstein/2018-study-guide/README.md

 - Return statements of async functions are wrapped in Promise.resolve, thus no await is needed on the return line if it is a function or Promise variable.

 ### When to use fuction declarations and expressions
+#### Function Declarations:
-Function Declarations: can be called before or after its definition via hoisting
+- can be called before or after its definition via hoisting
 ```javascript
 function foo() {...};
 ```
-Named Function Expressions: can only be called after initialized and JIT
+#### Named Function Expressions:
+- can only be called after initialized and JIT
 ```javascript
 const foo = function bar() {...};
 ```
-Anonymous Function Expressions: can only be called after initialized and JIT
+#### Anonymous Function Expressions:
+- can only be called after initialized and JIT
 ```javascript
 const foo = () => {};
 ```
-Immediately-Invoked Function Expressions:
+#### Immediately-Invoked Function Expressions
 ```javascript
 ((x) => {...})();
 ```